wsustcid/Behavioral-Cloning/carnd_behavioral_cloning.md

 ## 4.3 Modified NVIDIA Network

-The empirical process of finding the correct neural network can be a lesson in frustration.
-I started with LeNet [1] and tried countless modifications.
-Feeling the need for something slightly more powerful to increase nonlinearity and work for both tracks I moved on to a modified NVIDIA architecture[2].
-Image data is preprocessed as described above before being normalized in the first layer.
-The network consists of 5 Convolutional layers with max pooling and 5 fully connected layers.
-Dropout layers were used in between the fully connected layers to reduce overfitting.
-An Adam optimizer was used with a learning rate of 1e-4.
-Code for the model can be found in `model_definition.py`
+Overall, The modified nvidia network is very similar to the original one.

+- In this version, all the strides of filters are set to be 1.
+The corresponding max pooling operation is added after the first three convolution layers to ensure the output is consistent with the original network.
+- Dropout layers were used in between the fully connected layers to reduce overfitting.

+The final performance of the trained network is almost the same as the original one.

 The final network is as follows: